StegSchreck/AngularCV/README.md

 * `localization`: whether to offer the visitor of the website to switch the localization language

 ### Localization
 By switching the `default_language` feature toggle (see above), you can define which language to choose for navigation menu entries, page titles, etc. You can also let the user switch the language by activating the `localization` feature toggle.
-You will still need to adjust your data in `src/app/cv-item/data/cv-items.data.*.ts` to adapt the same language.
+You will still need to adjust your data in `src/app/cv-item/data/cv-items.data.*.ts` to adapt the same language, where `*` is a placeholder for the language you defined as default language before.

+#### Add data for another language
+To add additional languages you need to perform three steps.
+If you would like to add support for Italian for example it would be this:
+* Create a new file in `src/app/cv-item/data/` with the name `cv-items.data.it.ts` (`it` in the filename stands for Italian)
+  * the easiest way would be to copy an existing file, e.g. `cv-items.data.en.ts` (containing the English version)
+  * translate all the items in the file for the new language
+  * you could also choose to show different items or in a different order - but this is not recommended
+* Adjust `src/app/cv-item/data/cv-items.data.ts` to let the application know about the new language you added
+* In `src/app/l10n/l10n.data.ts`, copy one if the existing sections (e.g. `EN` for English) to a new section `IT` and translate all texts (not the keys!).
+For Italian this is actually already done.

 ## Angular Basics
 See the [Angular basic guide](ANGULAR.md) for the basics.
 For more information, visit the [Angular](https://angular.io/) website.